 I was appropriately covered head to toe in light cotton pants, the type you see tacky tourists wearing in Thailand.
 Yes, they may have even had elephants printed all over them.
 It was pretty obvious to cover my torso and arms in a light cotton shirt.
 I also did my best to cover up my beach blonde hair under a Roxy cap.
 Before departure, I had actually trialled a head scarf, but while looking at my reflection in the mirror, concluded it was a bit OTT.

-But even through this effort, I couldn’t help but notice all the looks from local men.
-I also had twenty local kids spot my blonde hair sticking out of my hat, while waiting for a boat to depart.
+had twenty local kids spot my blonde hair sticking out of my hat, while waiting for a boat to depart.
 I watched them clamber across planks of timber around the outskirts of their fishing village to be in my company for a long two hours.
 When they realised I was reading an Indonesian language book, I apparently became the centre point for all their jokes.
 Anyway, turns out I had made a few mistakes along the way and take these lessons to my next Indonesian destination.

 Deflecting attention in Muslim culture